Product Selection

 Sources

-- SBA Express loans use lender delegated authority, so the SBA's turnaround on an approval decision is 24–36 hours rather than the 5–10 business days typical for standard 7(a) submissions. — SBA — 7(a) Loans
+- SBA Express loans use lender delegated credit-decision authority, so the lender approves using its own underwriting rather than waiting on SBA review — the structural source of the program's speed advantage over standard 7(a) submissions. — SBA — Types of 7(a) Loans

-- SBA Express revolving lines of credit can have draw periods of up to 7 years, making them useful for businesses with recurring working-capital needs. — SBA — 7(a) Loans
+- SBA Express revolving lines of credit can have draw periods of up to 7 years, making them useful for businesses with recurring working-capital needs. — SBA — Types of 7(a) Loans

 - The Federal Reserve's Small Business Credit Survey found that many employer firms apply for financing each year, with SBA loan programs commonly used for larger loan needs. — Fed SBC Survey 2024